yypy22/gsoc_try/README.md

 I use this https://tool.konisimple.net/text/hinshi_keitaiso to understand a part of speech classification types like noun, verb, suffix, etc...

-Eng rlx file has 650 lines and for jpn I will set the goal to have it
+Eng rlx file has 650 lines and for Jpn rlx I will set the goal to have it.

 I will focus on rlx file more from now on.
 I need to find many samples to see ambiguous words.